001101/nextcloud-owncloud-files_clipboard/README.md

 Nextcloud / Owncloud Files Clipboard for version 12 & 13 up to 18
 -----------
-From Nextcloud 13 it is integrated now, but with a own different file browser, here you still can search and sort
+From Nextcloud 13 it is integrated now, but with a own different file browser,
+here you still can search and sort in the default file browser and have the clipboard.

 Ref: https://github.com/leizh/owncloud-files_clipboard/issues/38#issuecomment-368486491

-The original repository is also unmaintained for almost over a year, so here is a version which could possibly work in further updates.
+The original repository is also unmaintained for almost over a year,
+so here is a version which could possibly work in further updates.

 Description